nicklafferty/craftycody/content/crafts/diy-window-plant-shelves.md

 I cut my piece of wood in half and ended up with two, 2ft pieces.
 This is a great project because this is the only cut I had to make.

 To make sure the holes would be even, I measured 2 1/2 inches into the wood and 1 3/4 inches down.
 I marked where those two lines intersected and that's where I drill my holes.
 The holes need to be placed far enough from the edge so you don't split the wood.
 Also, we're measuring 1 3/4 inches down because a 1x4 is actually 0.5x3.5 and half of 3.5 is 1.75 or 1 3/4.

+Clamp down the wood to the edge of a workbench and drill the holes.
+When you're done, give the wood a light sanding to take care of any splinters.

+Feel free to stain or paint your shelves any color.
+I liked how the natural color of the wood looked against the black tension rods so I left mine plain.